thalevi/thalevi.github.io/README.md

 ## Welcome to GitHub Pages

+This is the main folder for CISC1003.
+To go to the webpage, please go to: [class webpage] (https:/tzipih0.github.lo/CISC_1003.html).

 You can use the [editor on GitHub](https://github.com/tzipih0/tzipih0.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.